 Here is the star Vega, the fifth brightest star in the sky.
-If you’re in the Northern Hemisphere, you’ll find this beautiful bluish star by looking northeastward at mid-evening.
+If you’re in the Northern Hemisphere, you’ll find this beautiful bluish star by looking northeastward at mid-evening in May.
 It’s so bright that you can notice it, even when a bright moon lights the sky.
 Because it is the brightest in the constellation Lyra the Harp, Vega is sometimes called the Harp Star.

 Try it!
-Just look northeast tonight in mid-evening.
+Just look northeast in mid-evening in May.
 You’ll see this bright bluish star shining above that horizon.
-From far south in the Southern Hemisphere, you can’t this star until late tonight because Vega is located so far north on the sky’s dome.
-Vega will reach its high point for the night around 3 a.m., at which time people in the Southern Hemisphere can see this star in the northern sky.
+From far south in the Southern Hemisphere, you can’t see this star until late at night in May because Vega is located so far north on the sky’s dome.
+Vega will reach its high point for the night around 3 to 4 hours after midnight, at which time people in the Southern Hemisphere can see this star in the northern sky.
 As seen from mid-northern latitudes, the star shines high overhead at this early morning hour.

 Vega is a lovely star to come to know.
 When I was first learning the night sky, nearly 40 years ago, I spent hours, days, weeks, months poring over charts and books.
 So I sometimes came to know the names and whereabouts of certain stars before seeing them in the night sky.
 One soft May evening, I happened to glance toward the northeast.
 I was thrilled at the sight of Vega – gleaming, sapphire-blue – and surprisingly bright for being so low in the sky.

-Like all stars, Vega rises earlier each day as Earth moves around the sun.
+Like all stars, Vega rises some four minutes earlier each day as Earth moves around the sun.
 So Vega will ornament our evening sky throughout the summer and fall.
-Although Vega is considered a late spring or summer star, it’s actually so far north on the sky’s dome that you can find it at some time during the night, nearly every night of the year.
+Although Vega is considered a late spring or summer star, it’s actually so far north on the sky’s dome that you can find it at some time during the night, nearly every night of the year at mid-northern latitudes.

 Bottom line: It’s easy to identify the star Vega in the constellation Lyra at this time of year.
 Just look northeast in the evening for a bright, bluish star above the northeastern horizon.